About the Colonial Williamsburg Foundation

 The Colonial Williamsburg story of a revolutionary city tells how diverse peoples, having different and sometimes conflicting ambitions, evolved into a society that valued liberty and equality.
 Americans cherish these values as a birthright, even when their promise remains unfulfilled.

 Current undergraduate students are invited to apply for a ten-week summer internship in museum studies at Colonial Williamsburg.
-Students interested in a career in a decorative arts, fine arts, history museum or historic site will have the opportunity to work directly with a Colonial Williamsburg educator and gain professional experience through hands-on training.
+Students interested in a career in a decorative arts, fine arts, history museum or historic site will have the opportunity to work directly with a Colonial Williamsburg curator and gain professional experience through hands-on training.
 An internship with Colonial Williamsburg provides the opportunity to assist with research, management, interpretation and preservation of the Foundation’s fine art, decorative arts, architectural, archaeological and/or folk art collections.
 The successful candidate will be assigned to our museum education staff to assist with museum programming and the development of education materials that relate to current and future exhibitions.

 Interns for Colonial Williamsburg Museum Studies will be eligible for summer housing through the College.